Medicines & Supplements A to Z > Lithium

 CHINESE NAME: 鋰

-COMMON BRANDS IN HONG KONG: Apo-Lithium Carbonate, Licrab, Lithiofor, PMS-Lithium Carbonate
+BRAND NAME(S) IN HONG KONG: Apo-Lithium Carbonate, Licrab, Lithiofor, PMS-Lithium Carbonate

 What is Lithium for?